 - 1. TIP Amendments.
 TIP Amendments are major changes which require official approval by the SEMPO Board of Directors.
-This is followed by submission to the Missouri Department of Transportation (MoDOT) for approval by the Governor of Missouri, submission to the Illinois Department of Transportation (IDOT) for approval by the Governor of Illinois, and subsequent approval by the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA).
-TIP Amendments will require a public comment period of 15 calendar days prior to consideration by the SEMPO Board of Directors.
-Notice will be given by press release and on the SEMPO website. - 2.
+This is followed by submission to the Missouri Department of Transportation (MoDOT) for approval by the Governor of Missouri, submission to the Illinois Department of Transportation (IDOT) and subsequent approval by the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA).
+Amending the TIP shall require a public comment period of no less than 14 calendar days following the same procedure for adopting the TIP, except that a public hearing shall not be required. - 2.
 TIP Administrative Modifications.
 TIP Administrative Modifications are minor changes which can simply be made by SEMPO staff after verification that the change(s) falls into this category.
-Notification of administrative modifications will be provided to the Technical Planning Committee, Board of Directors, MoDOT, IDOT, FHWA, and FTA.
-TIP Administrative Modifications do not require a public comment period.
+Notification TIP Administrative Modifications will be provided to the Technical Planning Committee, Board of Directors, MoDOT, IDOT, FHWA, and FTA.
+TIP Administrative Modifications do not require a public comment period or a public hearing.